huizhou68/scrapol/README.md

 ## Usage

-This is a basic example which shows you how to collect party and district information readily with the `scrapol_city()` function, which is built upon a for loop that allows you to iterate over a number of urls.
+This example shows you how to collect party and district information readily with the `scrapol_city()` function, which is built upon a for loop that allows you to iterate over a number of urls.

 ``` r
 library(scrapol)